Definitions

 -

-: The definition is visible to all parts of the system. -
+public: The definition is visible to all parts of the system.

-: The definition is only visible in the current package. -
+package: The definition is only visible in the current package.

-: The definition is only visible to the current type, and any derived types.
-Note that in contrast to languages like C++,protected
+protected: The definition is only visible to the current type, and any derived types.
+Note that in contrast to languages like C++,protecteddefinitions are visible regardless of whether they are accessed through thethisvariable or not.

 If multiple definitions should have the same visibility, it is possible to specify the visibility once, before all definitions as follows: